On this page

 - Applies to: All users

-- Grant controls: Require MFA or compliant device
+- Grant controls: Require MFA

-- Session controls: 1-hour sign-in frequency
+- Session controls: Sign-in frequency = Every time

 OAuth App Audit